FOGGIE: Figuring Out Gas & Galaxies In Enzo XII. The Formation and Evolution of Extended HI Galactic Disks and Warps with a Dynamic Circumgalactic medium: Extended Profiles

-The \LessActive\ halos are comprised of those on the bottom left of the relation in Fig.~\ref{fig:classification_quantification}, including Tempest, Maelstrom, and Blizzard.
-These systems have relatively little dense material in their CGM, form thin disks, and do not show the presence of polar rings at $z=0$, although both Blizzard and Tempest had polar rings during their evolution.
-The \MoreActive\ halos are comprised of those on the top right of the relation, including Cyclone, Hurricane, and Squall.
-These systems have more high column density material in their CGMs, do not form thin disks (see Sec.~\ref{sec:disk_evolution}), and have significant misaligned features at $z=0$.
-Importantly, there is no correlation between the virial mass and this categorization.
+The three \MoreActive\ halos are comprised of those on the top right of the relation, including Cyclone, Hurricane, and Squall.
+These systems have more high column density material in their CGMs and have multiple distinctly misaligned components at $z=0$.
+While the innermost disks of these systems can still be relatively thin, they do not show clean disk settling, tend to be thicker than the \LessActive\ systems, particularly at higher radii (see Table~\ref{tab:halo_masses}, Sec.~\ref{sec:disk_evolution}), and have significant misaligned features at $z=0$.
+Importantly, there is no correlation between a system's virial mass and its location along this continuum.
 We note that Blizzard and Cyclone are edge cases of their respective classifications, with Cyclone showing significant evolution at late times.
 Hurricane, additionally, is the only system with a star-forming polar ring \citep{wright24}.